lorenstuff/paypal-api/README.md

-# PayPalClient API
+# PayPal API
-A class for interacting with the PayPal API.
+Classes for interacting with the PayPal API.

 I made this package because PayPal does not provide a complete solution for doing this and their docs are sorely lacking in quality.

-**Note**: This package is in alpha and there may be breaking changes before Major Version 1.0.
-If you do decide to use it, I suggest you pin your dependency at a specific version and carefully investigate changelogs.

 ## Installation
 Install the package with NPM: